SynergiTech/laravel-magic-enums/README.md

 ## Getting Started

-1. Add the trait and interface from this package to your enums
+1. Add the trait and interface from this package to your enums.
+We recommend you don't include sensitive information in your enums.

 ```php
 <?php